-In addition to completing a 220 hour Reserve Officer Training Academy which includes: basic law, community relations, patrol procedures, communications, arrest control, driving and firearms, new Posse members must also pass horse skills testing, extensive background investigations, plus integrity and oral board interviews.
-Candidates must also complete physical and psychological testing.
+Posse members fall into two categories - deputized and auxilarity.
+Deputized candidates must be at least 21 years old and complete a 220 hour Reserve Officer Training Academy which includes basic law, community relations, patrol procedures, communications, arrest control, driving and firearms.
+Auxiliary candidates must be at least 18 years old, are not deputized, and do not carry firearms.
+All new Posse members must also pass horse skills testing, extensive background investigations, integrity and oral board interviews, and physical and psychological testing.
 Candidates must own their own horse and the ability to transport it.

 Once a member of the Posse, additional training is also offered in mounted patrol skills, map/compass/GPS usage, car partner program, and other specialized training offered by the Sheriff's Office.
-All Posse members carry a minimum of a "Reserve Deputy Sheriff Commission".
+Deputized Posse members carry a minimum of a "Reserve Deputy" Sheriff Commission.

-See How do I Volunteer for more information on applying to be a Posse member.
+See How do I Volunteer for Posse membership application information.

 See http://larimercountysheriffsposse.org/ for more information on the Posse.